jeffreykegler/hoonlint/misc/whitespace.md

 "reanchor block"
 as a single rune-ish.
-This can be thought of a sort of "currying", and the contents of the reanchor block can be thought of as a curried rune-ish.
+This can be thought of a sort of "currying", and the reanchor block can be thought of as a curried rune-ish.

-Some runechild of the curried rune-ishes are included in the reanchor block, and therefore are included in the currying.
+Some runechildren of the curried rune-ishes are included in the reanchor block, and they therefore must be included in the currying.
 Those runechildren not in the reanchor block are "left over", and are not included in the currying.